brantchoate/culture/README.md

-# tech culture links
+# tech culture case studies
-Collection of company culture documents with information on how it's actually followed (according to the internet)
+Collection of company culture documents with information on how it's actually followed (the good and the bad)

 ###Spotify
 * [Engineering Culture Pt 1](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/)